marcinmilewicz/microfrontendly/README.md

 The library design is in early development, but the most important features are working properly.
 The library uses WebComponents as a microfrontend interface, thanks to which the micro-application shell is able to run micro-applications written in either Angular or React or pure WC.

-A big advantage and difference from Module Federation (or other solutions) is the fact that the location of the sources and their configuration are provided in runtime.
+A big advantage is the fact that the location of the sources and their configuration are provided in runtime.
 This allows for release of individual functionality in micro-applications without rebuilding and redeployment entire application.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)